-A new guide produced by the British Mountaineering Council answers the concerns of landowners about the perceived liability risks associated with rock climbing on their land
+The BMC guide to occupiers' liability has been updated and refreshed, making it easier for landowners, managers and users to understand the legislation governing liability, and answers the concerns of landowners about the perceived liability risks associated with rock climbing on their land.

-Called Climbing & Occupiers’ Liability, it offers landowners, managers and visitors to the countryside and crags of England and Wales a brief summary of the legislation which affects the obligation of those who own and manage land.
+Called Climbing & Occupiers’ Liability, the booklet provides landowners, managers and visitors to the countryside and crags of England and Wales with a summary of the legislation which affects the obligation of those who own and manage land.

 Dave Turnbull, BMC CEO, said: “The BMC believes that owners and occupiers of land should not fear they will be the subject of litigation by climbers who have accidents on their land.
 The fact that climbers voluntarily accept the risks of their activity will protect owners and occupiers.
 We hope this guide helps landowners as well as climbers to understand the legislation and dispels any unwarranted fears.”